LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/6-javaMemoryModel.md

 }
 ```

-### Fixing long/double atomicity
+### Fixing Assignment Atomicity

-Depending on the implementation a long or double assignment is not atomic, it will do 32 bits at a time.
-To prevent this we can make the long volatile which will guaranty it to be atomic.
+Depending on the implementation a long or double assignment `double x = 3;` is not atomic, it will most lightly write 32 bits at a time.
+To prevent this we can make the double volatile which will guarantee the assignment to be atomic.

-## Double checked locking problem
+## Double-checked Locking Problem

-We want a Singelton with lazy initialization that is thread safe.
-Our first attempt would be somethings like this with getInstance being synchronized so that we don't run into problems.
-And this works fine however it is very expensive as for every getInstance we have the synchronization overhead.
+We want a Singleton that has lazy initialization that is also thread-safe.
+Our first attempt could be something like the code below with the `getInstance()` function being synchronized so that we don't run into problems.
+And this works fine however it is very expensive because for every getInstance we have the synchronization overhead.

 ```java
 public class Singleton {